NTIG-Uppsala/Cafeteria-skylt/Documentations/raspberrySetup.md

 ```
     1. In the CMD type "python -m pip install gspread" to install gspread

-    2. In the CMD type "python -m install gspread oauth2client" to install oauth2client
+    2. In the CMD type "python -m pip install oauth2client" to install oauth2client
 ```